svlad-90/livelooping/README.md

 One advantage of the project is the sound quality, which you'll get.

 Another one is that it is an open-source project.
-With not so much efforts you can exchange the set of the used FX plugins with your own favorite ones.
-Or you can implement additional feature.
+With not so much effort you can exchange the set of the used FX plugins with your own favorite ones.
+Or you can implement the additional features.
 Or support usage of the project with your custom MIDI controllers.

 ----

 ## Thanks to

-This project is inspired by [Beardyman](https://www.beardyman.co.uk/), who is the pioneer in live-looping area for around 15 years.
+This project is inspired by [Beardyman](https://www.beardyman.co.uk/), who is the pioneer in the live-looping area for around 15 years.
 Kudos to you, Beardyman! ))

 ----